Find the best open-back headphones on the market, and enjoy the open spacious sound.

 They look like someone brought them from the previous century, but they sound amazing.

-SR80e are mostly plastic, with foam that gently rests on your ears.
+SR80e Prestige Series are mostly plastic, with foam ear pads that gently rest on your ears.
 Headphones are small and lightweight, so you barely feel them during usage.

 The construction feels sturdy, despite the headphone’s simple look.
 You shouldn’t fear too much if they fall on the floor.
 The cable is permanently attached, but it’s of good quality.